 The petitions from India supported a broader strategy whereby, in the words of Surendra Nath Banerjee, "they brought their case before the high court of English public opinion."
 Public meetings in Britain served to launch petitions to the Commons expressing sympathy with the "constitutional means" used by the Indian petitioners.
 The twin colonial-metropolitan agitation therefore aimed to "Educate!
 Educate!
-Educate!" and ensure "constituents influence their representatives so that those representatives may vote right on Indian reform."
-This approach was vital given that India was not directly represented in Parliament; petitioners thereby sought to exert pressure on MPs through their constituencies.
+Educate!" and ensure that "constituents influence their representatives so that those representatives may vote right on Indian reform."
+120 This approach was vital given that India was not directly represented in Parliament; petitioners thereby sought to exert pressure on members of Parliament through their constituencies.
 The Taunton Echo got the message, asserting that it was "not enough to say that we passed the resolution at Monday's meeting and sent a petition to the House of Commons."
 Presciently, the editor suggested that this was "only the beginning" of the parliamentary pressure needed from Britons.
 121

-The Congress's delegates struggled to balance the desire to present their cause on a non-party basis with the overwhelmingly Liberal audiences that greeted them.
-They remained reluctant to accept the contention, made by a Kennington radical, that "the volume of agitation would greatly increase if Indian Reform were made a Party Question."
-The impression would only have been strengthened by the role of Liberal frontbenchers, including leader William Gladstone, joining Bradlaugh to present the Indian petitions.
-More surprisingly, the Tory rebel Lord Randolph Churchill and the arch imperialist Joseph Chamberlain also
+The Indian National Congress's delegates struggled to balance the desire to present their cause on a non-party basis with the overwhelmingly Liberal audiences that greeted them.
+They remained reluctant to accept the contention of a Kennington radical that "the volume of agitation would greatly increase if Indian Reform were made a Party Question."
+The impression would only have been strengthened by the role of Liberal front-benchers, including leader William Gladstone, joining Bradlaugh to present the Indian petitions.
+More surprisingly, the Tory rebel Lord Randolph Churchill and the arch-imperialist Joseph Chamberlain also presented petitions.
+123 Yet, as the reactionary Homeward Mail carped, "the presentation of a petition by a Member of Parliament does not necessarily imply any sympathy with its object."
+The desire to use other MPs to present Congress's petitions might have been encouraged by Bradlaugh's demand, from June onward, for financial donations in return for each petition he presented.
+125